-The TOE delivery takes place after Phase 4 so that the evaluation process is limited to Phases 1 to 4.
-The TOE is delivered to the Composite Product Integrator (CPI), who is responsible for sending the SCP02/SCP03 authentication keys to be integrated into the TOE previous to the TOE production.
+The TOE delivery takes place after IC Packaging so that the evaluation process is limited to Phases 1 to 4 as defined in [8].
+The TOE is delivered to the Composite Product Integrator (CPI), which is responsible for sending the SCP03 authentication keys to be integrated into the TOE previous to the TOE production.
 I.e. the CPI delivers the (Card Manager) Master Key to the TOE embedded SW development G+D site from which the card individual keys are derived before the TOE is delivered.

 The Composite Product Integrator has to verify that he has received the correct versions of the TOE documentation.
-The correctness of the TOE can be verified by checking the GET DATA APDU command response.

 The TOE can be used in two different configurations:

-- Configuration 1: TOE is fully compliant to the GlobalPlatform Card Common Implementation Configuration [21] - Configuration 2: TOE is fully compliant to the GlobalPlatform Card ID Configuration [22].

-The TOE and the different TOE configurations can be identified through the GET DATA and the GET STATUS APDU command responses (see table 3 and table 4):
+- Config 1: TOE is fully compliant to the GlobalPlatform Card Common Implementation Configuration [17], and - Config 2: TOE is fully compliant to the GlobalPlatform Card ID Configuration [18].
+The TOE itself and the different TOE configurations can be identified through the GET DATA and the GET STATUS APDU command responses (listed in the tables below):

-TOE Configuration GET DATA Response (80 CA 00 C8 06), see [13] 4.1.7
+TOE Configuration GET DATA Response (80 CA 00 C8 06)

-Configuration 1 C8 04 23 2A B4 36
+Config 1 C8 04 7A 7D 36 C7

-Configuration 2 C8 04 0C 06 97 2D
+Config 2 C8 04 22 BF 6D BC